AndrewKhovansky/stackdev/README.md

 # stackdev
 Simple Linux kernel module

-Sumulates the character device, that has a stack-organized memory.
+Simulates the character device, which has a stack-organized memory.

 Stack can hold up to 16 INT values